 Google the phrase 'self-soothing', and you know what you'll find?
 You'll find an assortment of the most contradictory articles you can imagine.
 You'll find articles offering you tips on how to help your baby learn to self soothe, as well as articles telling you that self-soothing is impossible for babies, and that teaching a baby to self-soothe will lead to permanent emotional and psychological damage.
 Gotta love the internet, right? ;-) But seriously, what's a well-meaning parent to make

-Recently, I received several e-mails all pertaining to the same thing: a new book called Go the F**k to Sleep.
-Some of the book I thought was funny and I can definitely understand the frustration and emotion that sparked the title (I remember screaming in my head "GO TO SLEEP!!!!" without the F part, when my baby was not sleeping, too).
+Not too long ago, I received several e-mails all pertaining to the same thing: a new book called Go the F**k to Sleep.
+I thought some of the book was funny, and I can definitely understand the frustration and emotion that sparked the title.
+I remember screaming in my head "GO TO SLEEP!!!!" (without the F part!) when my baby was not sleeping, too!
 Of course, with a title like this, it's bound to ruffle feathers.
-With a title like this, are you implying our babies are purposely not sleeping to somehow
+Are you implying that our babies are purposely not sleeping to somehow get back at